jgaa/whid/README.md

 ## Backstory

-This project started in In 1998, when I felt that I totally lost control with time.
+This project started in 1998, when I felt that I totally lost control with my time.
 I wrote a Windows application to help me, and used it for many years.
 In 2006, I read a great book, *User Interface Design* by Soren Lauese, and got an idea for a new iteration of my application.
 I released the first Open Source version of my time-tracker